digi-embedded/android-sample-can/README.md

 In the first example, both CAN interfaces are set to 125K baud.
 In the second example only CAN0 bitrate is changed, CAN1 uses the default baud rate.

-Then the application can be launched and CAN interfaces use the setup baud rate.
-The baud rate is persistent through reboots of the device and the CAN interface will be configured with the latest baud rate setup by the `init.can.sh` script.
+Once bitrates are properly set, launch the application.
+CAN interfaces use the configured baud rate.
+Baud rate is persistent through device reboots, CAN interfaces are configured with the latest baud rate setup by the `init.can.sh` script.

-While it is running, the application displays two separate areas corresponding to the two CAN interfaces available in the device.
-Within each area, transmission and reception functionalities are clearly separated.
+The application displays an area for each CAN interface available in the device.
+Within each area, transmission and reception functionality are clearly separated.

 Transmission allows setting the device ID and the 8-byte data to send.
 Click **SEND DATA** to start the transmission of the CAN frame.